-The world expo in Astana, Kazahkstan opened on Saturday, June 10.
-Within the first week, the UK Pavilion already welcomed 20’000 visitors. iart consulted with architect Asif Khan about the conception and was responsible for planning and realizing a transparent yurt and a 60m long, 360-degree panorama projection inside the British pavilion.
+The world expo in Astana, Kazahkstan opened on Saturday, June 10, and within the first week, the UK Pavilion already welcomed 20’000 visitors. iart consulted with architect Asif Khan about the conception and was responsible for planning and realizing a transparent yurt and a 60m long, 360-degree panorama projection inside the British pavilion.

-The world expo was open until September 10, 2017.
-While the Expo in Astana just closed its doors, the first awards have been announced: The British Pavilion won a ‘Honorable Mention’ from the ‘Exhibit Magazine’ in its competition, and a silver award from the Bureau International des Expositions for the exhibition design.
+Just as the world expo closed its doors on September 10, 2017, the first awards have been announced: The British Pavilion won a ‘Honorable Mention’ from the ‘Exhibit Magazine’ in its competition, and a silver award from the Bureau International des Expositions for the exhibition design.

 With over 500’000 visitors, the British Pavilion certainly was well received.